 Combining intrinsic actuation with ultralow-frequency MRE requires a new way of displacement sampling, preferably in real time.
-Therefore, we here use novel steady-state MRE with spiral readout and stroboscopic undersampling of harmonic vibrations (ssMRE)47.
+Therefore, we here use steady-state MRE with spiral readout and stroboscopic undersampling of harmonic vibrations (ssMRE)[53].
 Furthermore, we developed single-shot ssMRE to capture endogenous shear wave components in real time without synchronization to the cerebral pulse wave.

-Uniquely, the combination of intrinsic and extrinsic ssMRE allows us to quantify in vivo human brain stiffness across more than 5 octaves of frequencies from 1 to 40Hz in order to bridge, for the first time, two distinct ranges of brain stiffness: (i) supersoft properties as illustrated in Figure 1 and observed by Budday et al.41 using quasi-static tests in fresh post mortem human brain and (ii) the stiffness range encountered in clinical brain examinations using in vivo MRE.
-Collectively, we aim at establishing ground-truth values of in vivo brain stiffness at ultra-low dynamic deformations as relevant for ex vivo tests, surgical interventions, modeling48, biomaterial engineering49:50 and potentially as a new cerebral MRE technique.
+The unique combination of intrinsic and extrinsic ssMRE allows us for the first time to quantify human brain stiffness in vivo in an unexplored frequency range between 1 and 10 Hz, bridging two previously distinct ranges of brain stiffness: (i) supersoft properties as illustrated in Figure 1 and observed by Budday et al.[47] using quasi-static tests in fresh post mortem human brain and (ii) the stiffness range encountered in clinical brain examinations using in vivo MRE (20 to 50 Hz, 1 to 3 kPa[49]) or ultrasound shear wave elastography (transient stimulations, 3.3[54,55] to 5 kPa[56]).
+Collectively, we aim at establishing ground-truth values of in vivo brain stiffness at ultra-low dynamic deformations as relevant for ex vivo tests, surgical interventions, modeling[57], biomaterial engineering[58,59] and potentially as a new cerebral MRE technique.

-Finally, the range of shear moduli presented in this paper went beyond that reported in the literature (though only at frequencies currently unexplored).
-We performed an ex vivo calf brain experiment and measured the shear modulus via inverse finite element techniques.
+We performed an ex vivo bovine brain experiment and inferred the shear modulus via inverse finite element techniques.
 These results lend credibility to our reported low frequency shear moduli range.

-Figure 1: Brain tissue is super soft, as simple bending experiments on fresh calf brain show. a) Representative example of fresh brain hanging over an edge and bent by gravity.b) Gravity induced deformation can be visualized by MRI for later quantitative analysis.c) FEM simulations with different shear moduli to reproduce the brain deformation in a sagittal view.
+Figure 1: Brain tissue is super soft, as simple bending experiments on fresh bovine brain show. a) Representative example of fresh brain hanging over an edge and bent by gravity. b) Gravity induced deformation can be visualized by MRI for later quantitative analysis. c) FEM simulations with different shear moduli to reproduce the brain deformation in a sagittal view.